KevinWang94/KevinWang94.github.io/_posts/2017-11-08-EasterIsland1.md

 by Jared Diamond (the author of [Guns, Germs, and Steel](https://www.goodreads.com/book/show/1842.Guns_Germs_and_Steel)).
 As you've probably guessed, Easter Island is one of the historical collapses he discusses.
 In his telling, it's classic story of environmental exploitation and perhaps human hubris.
-On this isolated island in the middle of the Pacific, the people cleared the trees, harpooned the porpoises, and over-hunted the birds.
-And at the same time, they were expending massive effort in the construction of these fabulous stone statues, with individual chiefs constantly seeking to outdo one another (see [here](http://discovermagazine.com/1995/aug/eastersend543) for a version of this fascinating account).
+On this isolated island, the people cleared the trees, harpooned the porpoises, and over-hunted the birds.
+And all while expending massive effort in the construction of these fabulous stone statues, with individual chiefs constantly seeking to outdo one another (see [here](http://discovermagazine.com/1995/aug/eastersend543) for a version of this fascinating account).

 I'll shamelessly steal here from a National Geographic tour guide that I overheard.
 There seems to be this popular conception that "native" societies, e.g.
-Native Americans and Polynesians, were somehow more "in tune" and respectiful of nature.
+Native Americans or Polynesians, were somehow more "in tune" and respectiful of nature.
 But, evidence often suggests the contrary.
-Older civilizations and peoples often faced the same incentives and trade-offs that we do: societal progress at the expense of the environment.
-And unsurprisingly, many of them made the same choices that our society has, by and large: exploiting the environemnt.
+Older civilizations and peoples probably faced the same incentives and trade-offs that we do: societal progress at the expense of the environment.
+And unsurprisingly, many of them made the same choices that our society has, by and large: exploiting the environment.
 The fact that they co-existed more peacefully with nature may not necessarily be a testament to their great attempts at sustainability, but rather the inadequacy of their technology.
-And as Jared Diamond claims, sometimes they really were able to cause irreversible environmental damage, much to their own detrimnent.
+And as Jared Diamond claims, sometimes they really were able to cause irreversible environmental damage, much to their own detriment.
 As an aside, the
 [National Geographic Around the World Jet Tour](http://www.nationalgeographicexpeditions.com/expeditions/around-the-world-jet-tour/detail) is ridiculous in a sort of awesome way.